nataliamadridb/281-Assignments/Week 1/Idea_2_NMB.md

 ---

 ## References

 - Chodorow-Reich, G. (2019).
 Geographic Cross-Sectional Fiscal Spending Multipliers: What Have We Learned? *American Economic Journal: Economic Policy*, 11(2), 1–34.
 - Woodford, M. (2011).
 Simple Analytics of the Government Expenditure Multiplier. *American Economic Journal: Macroeconomics*, 3(1), 1–35.

+## Juan's thoughts.

+My paper with Mathieu that you have to read for next week, and references there, may offer clues on how to approach this.
+When you compute your heterogeneous G multipliers take into account that the identifying assumptions are more stringent.
+You need to assume that the instrument is orthogonal to variables that are correlated with the interaction between G and your measure of slack.

+Try to write down the estimating equation and the exclusion restriction/ set of identifying assumptions you need.